More Trump firings of senior U.S. immigration officials seen likely

 Senate Republican Leader Mitch McConnell said Congress needed to set aside its differences to overhaul immigration laws, which it has repeatedly failed to do over the past 15 years.

-(Reporting by Andy Sullivan and Roberta Rampton; additional reporting by Makini Brice, Jeff Mason, Yeganeh Torbati, Susan Cornwell and Doina Chiacu; Editing by Kevin Drawbaugh and Grant McCool)
+(Reporting by Andy Sullivan and Roberta Rampton; additional reporting by Makini Brice, Jeff Mason, Yeganeh Torbati, Susan Cornwell and Doina Chiacu; editing by Kevin Drawbaugh, Grant McCool and Leslie Adler)